khadas/khadas_docs/linux/source/vim1/SetupFramebufferConsoleFont.md

-title: How To Setup Framebuffer Console Font
+title: Setup Framebuffer Console Font
 ---

 If the font on framebuffer console is too small, e.g. 4K display or MIPI LCD, you can reconfigure the console: